-- They are able to analyse and apply new problem-solving methods and procedures related to their IT specialisation - They are able to apply their mathematical, computer science and informatics skills in a novel way in order to solve tasks in IT research and development. - They are able to professionally use scientific and technical information sources to obtain knowledge necessary for solving a problem, and to critically interpret and evaluate it. - Under professional guidance, they are able to carry out scientific research on their own, and to prepare for further studies at postgraduate level. - They are familiar with IT professional vocabulary, which enables them to express themselves at a high level, both orally and in writing, in their mother tongue and (at least) in English; i.e. they are able to participate in discussions and debates, to write reports, to work with, understand and utilize scientific and technical literature (e.g. professional books, chapters, articles etc.).
+- They are able to analyse and apply new problem-solving methods and procedures related to their IT specialisation - They are able to apply their mathematical, computer science and informatics skills in a novel way in order to solve tasks in IT research and development. - They are able to apply their IT skills in a diverse, multidisciplinary professional environment. - They are familiar with IT professional vocabulary, which enables them to express themselves at a high level, both orally and in writing, in their mother tongue and (at least) in English; i.e. they are able to participate in discussions and debates, to write reports, to work with, understand and utilize scientific and technical literature (e.g. professional books, chapters, articles etc.). - They are familiar with IT professional vocabulary, which enables them to express themselves at a high level, both orally and in writing, in their mother tongue and (at least) in English; i.e. they are able to participate in discussions and debates, to write reports, to work with, understand and utilize scientific and technical literature (e.g. professional books, chapters, articles etc.).